 We expect to rely on trademarks as one means to distinguish our product candidates, if approved for marketing, from the drugs of our competitors.
+We also expect to rely on trademarks to protect our company name.
 Once we select new trademarks and apply to register them, our trademark applications may not be approved.
 Although we would be given an opportunity to respond to those rejections, we may be unable to overcome such rejections.
+We currently have trademark applications pending in the United States and in certain foreign jurisdictions, but we have no issued trademark registrations in the United States.
 Third parties may oppose or attempt to cancel our trademark applications or trademarks, or otherwise challenge our use of the trademarks.
-In the event that our trademarks are successfully challenged, we could be forced to rebrand our drugs, which could result in loss of brand recognition and could require us to devote resources to advertising and marketing new brands.
-Our competitors may infringe or otherwise violate our trademarks and we may not have adequate resources to enforce our trademarks.
+If we are found to infringe a third party's trademark rights, we could be forced to rebrand our company or our drugs, which could result in loss of brand recognition and could require us to devote resources to advertising and marketing new brands.
+Our competitors may infringe or otherwise violate our trademarks, then we may not have adequate resources to enforce our trademarks.
 Over the long term, if we are unable to establish name recognition based on our trademarks, then we may not be able to compete effectively, and our competitive position, business, financial condition, results of operations and prospects may be significantly harmed.
 Moreover, any name we propose to use with our product candidates in the United States must be approved by the FDA, regardless of whether we have registered it, or applied to register it, as a trademark.
 The FDA typically conducts a review of proposed product names, including an evaluation of potential for confusion with other product names.
-If the FDA objects to any of our proposed proprietary product names, we may be required to expend significant additional resources in an effort to identify a suitable substitute name that would qualify under applicable trademark laws, not infringe the existing rights of third parties and be acceptable to the FDA.
-Any of the foregoing events may have a material adverse effect on our business.
+If the FDA objects to any of our proposed proprietary product names, we may be required to expend significant additional resources in an effort to identify a suitable substitute name that would qualify under applicable trademark laws, not infringe the existing rights of third parties and be acceptable t